Fury3K/AudioScholar-static/docs/SDD-MarkdownVersion/SDD-MD.md

 -   AudioUploadAPIClient (JavaScript Class - Web)
     -   Description and purpose: JavaScript class in the web interface to handle audio file uploads to the server using fetch API or axios.
 Manages API calls and progress updates.
     -   Component type or format: JavaScript Class
--   AudioUploadController (Spring Boot Controller - Server)
+-   AudioController (Spring Boot Controller - Server)
-    -   Description and purpose: Spring Boot REST controller on the server-side that exposes an endpoint (/api/upload/audio) to receive uploaded audio files.
-Handles file reception, server-side validation (including file type, and enforcing a maximum file size limit, e.g., 500MB), and queuing for processing.
+    -   Description and purpose: Spring Boot REST controller (`/api/audio`) on the server-side that exposes endpoints to receive uploaded audio files (`/upload`) and manage recording metadata.
+Handles file reception, server-side validation, and queuing for processing.
     -   Component type or format: Spring Boot Controller

 ##### Object-Oriented Components